Toni Schumacher

 Harald Anton "Toni" Schumacher (born 6 March 1954) is a German former professional footballer who played as a goalkeeper.
 At club level, he won a Bundesliga title and three DFB-Pokal titles with 1.
 FC Köln.
 At international level, he represented West Germany.
-Schumacher won the 1980 European Championship and lost two World Cup finals, in 1982 and 1986.
+Schumacher won the 1980 European Championship and reached two World Cup finals, in 1982 and 1986, being on the losing side for both.

 In the 1982 FIFA World Cup semi-final, he controversially collided with and seriously injured French defender Patrick Battiston.
 Schumacher was voted German Footballer of the Year in 1984 and 1986.
 Since April 2012, he has served as vice president at 1.
 FC Köln.

 Club career

 Schumacher made his first-team debut with 1.
 FC Köln at the age of 19.
 He played for the club from 1972 to 1987, including in 213 consecutive Bundesliga matches from 1977 to 1983.
 For most of those years, until well into the mid-1980s, he was widely considered one of the world's top goalkeepers, and he was the automatic first-choice goalkeeper for his country.
 He backstopped Köln to the double in 1978, winning the Bundesliga title (ahead of Borussia Mönchengladbach on goal difference) and the DFB-Pokal (defeated Fortuna Düsseldorf).
 The year before he had led Köln to a DFB-Pokal victory (against Hertha BSC in the final), the club's first major trophy win in nine years.
 He appeared in two other DFB-Pokal finals, in 1980 (lost to Fortuna Düsseldorf) and 1983 (defeated Fortuna Köln).
 Schumacher was voted German Footballer of the Year twice, in 1984 and 1986, by the nation's football journalists.